 - What is the sponsor's assessment of the applicant?

-- Does the mentor have the experience to direct the proposed research training, as evidenced by their track record regarding productivity, funding and prior trainees?
+- Does the sponsor have the experience to direct the proposed research training, as evidenced by their track record regarding productivity, funding and prior trainees?

-- Does the mentor have adequate current funding to support the fellow's project?
+- Does the sponsor have adequate current funding to support the fellow's project?

-- Does the mentor provide a description of the student selection and monitoring process?
+- Does the sponsor provide a description of the student selection and monitoring process?

 - Does the scientific environment in which the work will be done contribute to the probability of success for the training experience?